wojtekkw10/LogicCircuitSimulator/README.md

 2. Unpack it in a desired directory
 3. If you're on windows, go to ``simulator-win/bin`` directory
 4. If you're on linux, go to ``simulator-lin/bin`` directory
-5. Run the simulator.bat file
+5. Run the ``simulator`` file

-Note: This will get you the lastest release version.
+Note: This will get you the latest release version.
 If you want the latest development version you need to:
 1. Be on linux
 2. Install openjdk-14 e.g. with
     ```bash